Georgia Tech football is taking in, picking up new defensive scheme

 A 1996 graduate of the Naval Academy, Speed was a standout on the gridiron for the Midshipmen.
 A four-year starter at safety, he finished his career with 260 tackles and five interceptions.

-Following graduation, Speed was commissioned as a Second Lieutenant in the United States Marine Corps and reported to Quantico, Va., where he trained and took the Infantry Officers Course.
+Following graduation, Speed was commissioned as a second lieutenant in the United States Marine Corps and reported to Quantico, Va., where he trained and took the Infantry Officers Course.
 He was eventually promoted to captain.

 Speed, and his wife, Ingrid, reside in Atlanta.